-How to add smiley and other emoji icons to the WordPress comment box?Naiba added them via code many years ago.
-Now, after getting in touch with
+How to add smiley and other emoji icons to the WordPress comment box?Naiba added them via code many years ago, but now, after getting into

-Foreign Trade Website Building, attention to the website comment section has become less.
-Since a newbie webmaster asked this question, Naiba summarizes for everyone
+Foreign Trade Website Buildingthe focus on website comments has become less.
+Since some novice webmasters asked about this, Naiba has summarized for everyone

-the WordPress comment box emoji plugins and code that are still usable.。
+the still usable WordPress comment box emoji plugins and code.。

-For beginners, modifying code to add emoji images is quite troublesome, so consider using these plugins; just install and activate them.
+For beginners, modifying code to add emoji images is quite troublesome, so you can consider using these plugins.
+Just install and activate them.

 Emoji in comments